Enemy alien: United Kingdom

+In 1919, The Aliens Restriction (Amendment) Act, 1919 used the words "other than, former enemy aliens".

+In 1924, to avoid disabling German citizen and German companies, a repeal occurred.

 At the outbreak of World War II in 1939, the United Kingdom had become a place of refuge for people who had fled Nazi persecution, including Jews and political refugees.
 At first, with the outbreak of war, the British government – in accordance with its policy of Defence Regulation 18B – placed these refugees with other enemy aliens regardless of their political allegiances.
-Later on, when Italy also declared war on Britain, significant numbers of British Italians were also interned as enemy aliens.
+Later on, when Italy also declared war on Britain, some British Italians were also interned as enemy aliens.

 The Isle of Man, relatively isolated from the British mainland and with a useful amount of holiday accommodation, was used to provide housing for the "Alien Civilians" (as it had in World War I).
 There were also efforts to move internees to Canada.
 In July 1940, the SS Arandora Star was torpedoed by a German U-boat and sunk while transporting Italian and German aliens to North America; 743 died.
 The 813 surviving prisoners were subsequently included in the 2,500 men transported by HMT Dunera for internment in Australia.

 The Pioneer Corps was the only British unit that enemy aliens could serve in early on in the war.
 Many thousands of Germans and Austrians joined the Pioneer Corps to assist the Allied war efforts and liberation of their home countries.
-These were mainly Jews and political opponents of the Nazi Regime who had fled to Britain while it was still possible, and included the cinematographer Ken Adam, writer George Clare and publisher Robert Maxwell.
+These were mainly Jews and political opponents of the Nazi regime who had fled to Britain while it was still possible, and included the cinematographer Ken Adam, writer George Clare and publisher Robert Maxwell.
 These men – often dubbed "The King's Most Loyal Enemy Aliens" – later moved on to serve in fighting units.
 Some were recruited by Special Operations Executive as secret agents.

 Serving as German nationals in the British forces was particularly dangerous, since, in case of taken captive, with a high probability they would have been executed as traitors by the Germans.
 The number of German-born Jews joining the British forces was exceptionally high; by the end of the war, one in seven Jewish refugees from Germany had joined the British Army.
 Their profound knowledge of the German language and customs proved useful.
 Many of them served in the administration of the British occupation army in Germany and Austria after the war.

+Since 1948, British law also contain the "enemy alien" wording in the British Nationality Act 1948 which states that "Provided that a person shall not be such a citizen by virtue of this section if at the time of his birth— (...) his father is an enemy alien and the birth occurs in a place then under occupation by the enemy.".

+Now, the UK is party to the Fourth Geneva Convention which deals with enemy nationality and enemy aliens.